cark/Clojure-CLI-Windows-Installer/README.md

-# Clojure Windows CLI installer
+# Clojure CLI Windows Installer
 ## What is it ?
-This project aims at facilitating the installation process for clojure on windows.
+This unofficial project aims at facilitating the installation process for clojure on windows.
 ## Project goal
 My goal is to have this or something like it be adopted by Cognitect for the windows clojure distribution.
 ## Included